Introduction to Java Programming, Brief Version, 7/E

 The homework will consist of programming assignments.
 Style counts (that includes using meaningful names and providing sufficient comments in the body of the programs).

 - Ten points will be deducted for each class day late, with a possible maximum of 30 points being deducted.

 - Home works will not be accepted past the third class date after their assigned date.

 - For each assignment that you do not not hand in within the limit, your final grade will be lowered by one letter grade (i.e., if you are averaging a B+, but you have missed 2 home works, your final grade will be B-).

 - For your own good you must save all programs on back-up storage medium.
 Lost programs or crashed systems do not provide adequate excuses for missing or late homeworks.

 E-mail Accounts: All students are required to have e-mail addresses, and e-mail will be used extensively for communication with the course tutors, and for submitting the homework assignments.
 Your e-mail headers and mailing list subscription information must clearly display your name.
 Do not use an alias instead.

 Cooperation, Acknowledgments and Cheating: You are expected to do your own work.
 It is fine, in fact often very helpful, to work cooperatively with other students, but the work you submit should be your own.
 If you get an idea from another student, or from a tutor, that you use in your work, this is OK, but you must acknowledge that person in the program comments.
 When you turn in an assignment, you are saying that you have done this work yourself.
-See the Computer Science Department's Academic Integrity statement.
-Disciplinary action will be taken against those who violate the rules.
+The Computer Science Department's Academic Integrity definition can be found on the web.
+Do not violate the rules.
+Disciplinary action will be taken.

 Students who spend little time on the homework invariably do poorly on exams and end up with a poor final grade.